Citytracking/dotspotting/README.md

 1. Install and configure Apache, MySQL and PHP.
 2. `git clone git@github.com:Citytracking/dotspotting.git`
+3. cd `dotspotting`
-3. `git submodule init`
+4. `git submodule init`
-4. `git submodule update`
+5. `git submodule update`
-5. Load the various `*.schema` files in the `schema` directory in to MySQL
+6. Load the various `*.schema` files in the `schema` directory in to MySQL
-6. In the `config` directory, copy `dotspotting.php.example` to `dotspotting.php` and adjust the values to suit your configuration.
+7. In the `config` directory, copy `dotspotting.php.example` to `dotspotting.php` and adjust the values to suit your configuration.
-7. Ensure that the `www/templates_c` directory can be written to by your web server.
+8. Ensure that the `www/templates_c` directory can be written to by your web server.
-8. Enable mod_rewrite in your local Apache.
+9. Ensure that mod_rewrite is enabled in your local Apache configuration.

 Flamework (?!)
 --